seamusfoley/iotes-documentation/docs/introduction/what-is-iotes.md

 The devices don't necessarily have to be physical.
 The 'device' could be a button on an app and or a website, like it is in our [mqtt example](docs/introduction/example).

-Which means IOT could be just about be anything which connects to the internet...
+Which means IOT could be just about anything which connects to the internet...

 ![Whatever](https://media1.giphy.com/media/3o6nUNDHrGyYKslfH2/giphy.gif?cid=ecf05e471b24d9f726f3e0cf74274a319caeec95cb55463e&rid=giphy.gif)